 The only thing this has in common with Colorado the state is the name!

 - 3 pounds boneless beef rump roast, cubed into bite-size pieces

 - 2 beef bouillon cubes OR 2 teaspoons beef base

 - 1/2 cup water

-- 2 cups shredded cheese (I used Colby Jack)
+- 2 cups shredded cheese (use your favorite, I used Colby Jack)

-Put a tortilla on a rimmed baking tray lined with aluminum foil, add approximately 1/2 cup beef to the center of the tortilla, fold in edges, and roll up into a burrito.
-Repeat with remaining tortillas.
-Top with enchilada sauce and shredded cheese.
-Broil until cheese is bubbly, about 2-4 minutes.
+- To make the burritos, line a rimmed baking sheet with aluminum foil.
+Place a tortilla on the tray and add approximately 1/2 cup of beef to the center of the tortilla.
+Fold in the edges and roll up like a burrito.
+Place the burritos seam-side down on the tray.
+Repeat with the remaining tortillas.
+Top with remaining enchilada sauce and shredded cheese.
+Broil until the cheese is browned and bubbly, about 2 to 4 minutes.